PowerDNS/pdnsapi/api_spec.md

 and the zone will be properly "rectified".
 If changes are made through other means (e.g. direct database access), this is not guranteed to be true and clients SHOULD trigger rectify.

+Backends might implement additional features (by coincidence or not).
+These things are not supported through the API. (gsqlbackend multiple masters is an example of this.)

 URL: /servers/:server\_id/zones